wunderwuzzi23/blog/content/posts/2023/chatgpt-cross-plugin-request-forgery-and-prompt-injection..md

 1. Attacker hosts malicious (large language model) LLM instructions on a website.
 2. Victim visits the malicious site with ChatGPT (e.g. a browsing plugin, such as `WebPilot`).
 3. Prompt injection occurs, and the instructions of the website take control of ChatGPT.
-4. ChatGPT follows instructions and retrieves the user's email, summarizes and URL encode it.
+4. ChatGPT follows instructions and retrieves the user's email, summarizes and URL encodes it.
 5. Next, the summary is appended to an attacker controlled URL and ChatGPT asked to retieve it.
 6. ChatGPT will invoke the browsing plugin on the URL which sends the data to the attacker.